-EVERY SUNDAY there is a choice of at least two rides, short and long.
+EVERY SUNDAY there is a choice of at least two rides, one short ride and either a medium or long ride.

-Both rides feature frequent tea and a chat stops at country cafes.
-The short ride is typically up to 40 miles in winter and up to 60 miles in summer.
-The average cycle computer speed (when the wheels are rolling) is about 9 mph.
-The long ride is typically up to 70 miles in winter, and 100 miles in summer at an average speed of around 12 mph.
-In winter the short ride aims to return before it goes dark (however lights should still be carried).
-Additional Medium rides are put on from time to time.
+All rides feature tea/meal stops at cafes.
+The short ride is typically up to 45 miles.
+The average speed is about 9 mph.
+The medium rides are around 50 miles at an average 11mph.
+The long rides are 60 miles plus at an average speed of around 12 mph.
+In winter all rides aim to return before it goes dark (however lights should still be carried).

 EVERY SATURDAY half day rides set off from Gisburn Road School, Barnoldswick at 9:00am, with pace and distance being adjusted to suit any new riders.

-EVERY TUESDAY EVENING we organise a short social ride of approximately 15-20 miles along quiet lanes, with the pace and distance being adjusted to suit any new riders.
+EVERY TUESDAY EVENING we also organise a short social ride of approximately 15-20 miles along quiet lanes, with the pace and distance being adjusted to suit any new riders.
 The rides start at 6:30pm opposite The White Bear Pub, Gisburn Road, Barrowford.
 We cycle for about one and a half hours and finish at The Cross Gaits Pub, Blacko for a well earned drink and a chat.
 All are welcome.
 These rides are a good opportunity for new riders to come along and try riding with us.
-Alternativley why not come along to the social afterwards for a chat from about 8:00pm.

 The meeting places are:

 Some of our destinations might seem a bit obscure(!) but the lunch stop gives you a general idea of where the ride is going.
 Some of the rides might include a short section of "track" (off road), which are generally walked unless easily cycleable.
+There is usually a tarmac alternative for those who don't like tracks!
 Some rides are car assisted to enable us to visit new areas.

 To find out more about our ride destinations, see our 'Rides List' on this website, which can be downloaded and printed off.
 The information is also published each week in the 'Over the Hills' and 'Hill and Dale' sections of the local weekly papers, giving details of that weekends' rides.